Brand

 Misuse

 - Don't substitute the typeface.
-The wordmark is a drawn glyph set — retyping in Oswald is not equivalent.
+The wordmark is a drawn glyph set — retyping in Rift or Oswald is not equivalent.

 - Don't pair the logo with emoji, icons, or decorative flourishes.